 Tissue analysis offers an estimate of a plant's nutritional status at the time of sampling.
 Nutrient deficiencies can be detected with tissue analysis before visual symptoms appear.
-Refer to UF/IFAS Publication SL-52, Fertility Considerations for Sod Production for additional information.
+There are many commercial plant tissue/sap testing labs available to use.
+Consult with a plant tissue testing lab for assistance with sampling procedures and interpretation of results.